-Highlighting the potential of a southern sociolinguistics to articulate a new humanity and more ethical world in registers of care, hope and love, this volume will contribute to new directions in critical and decolonial studies of multilingualism, and to re-imagining sociolinguistics, cultural studies, and applied linguistics more broadly.
+Highlighting the potential of a southern sociolinguistics to articulate a new humanity and more ethical world in registers of care, hope, and love, this volume contributes to new directions in critical and decolonial studies of multilingualism, and to re-imagining sociolinguistics, cultural studies, and applied linguistics more broadly.

 Table of Contents

-Section 1: Stories of the south and their storytellers
+Part I: Stories of the South and their Storytellers

 Christopher Stroud and Kathleen Heugh